 While attending the CCA, he worked under the direction of Chef Robert Cubberly at the now-closed Le Petit Robert in San Francisco and was promoted to the position of sous-chef after only one year.
 Simoneaux says Chef Cubberly set his foundation for cooking and was a great mentor in his culinary progression.
 In 2007, Simoneaux joined Coco500 as sous-chef, working with Chef Loretta Keller, where he remained one year before she hired him to open The Moss Room at the California Academy of Sciences in 2008 as her chef-de-cuisine.
 While he was there, the restaurant received three stars from Michael Bauer at the San Francisco Chronicle, and was featured in the publication’s “Top 100 Restaurants” list in 2009.
 He was also named a San Francisco Chronicle 2009 “Rising Star Chef.”

-At the Boxing Room, the menu will include many of Simoneaux’s personal favorites, such as Cajun Boiled Peanuts; Louisiana Seafood Gumbo with brown rice and house-made tasso; Deep Fried Alligator; and New Orleans-Style Stuffed Artichoke.
+At Boxing Room, the menu includes many of Simoneaux’s personal favorites, such as Cajun Boiled Peanuts; Louisiana Seafood Gumbo with brown rice and house-made tasso; and Deep Fried Alligator.